 She crept along, careful to keep her head bowed, her back cowed, lest someone take offense at her.
 She paused as she walked, however, passing a street to her right.
 It was where the whores waited.

 Vivenna stared at them, standing in their revealing clothing.
-It was only two streets into the slum, a place that wasn’t too threatening for outsiders to come.
-Everyone knew not to molest a man on his way to visit the whores.
-The slum lords didn’t like it when their customers got scared away, and they certainly didn’t want the slum to have a reputation for robbing people who came to partake of the delights.
+It was only two streets into the slum, a place that wasn’t too threatening for outsiders.
+Everyone knew not to rob a man on his way to visit the whores.
+The slum lords didn’t like it when their customers got scared away.
 Bad for business, as Denth might say.

 Vivenna stood for a long moment.
 The whores looked fed.
 They weren’t dirty, not compared to Vivenna.
 Several of them laughed together.

 She took a step forward.

-She could join them, become one of them.
+She could join them.
 An urchin had spoken of it the other day, mentioned that she was still young.
-He’d wanted her to come to the slum lord with him, hoping to get some coin for recruiting another willing girl.
+He’d wanted her to come to the slum lord with him, hoping to get some coin for recruiting a willing girl.

 It was so tempting.
 Food.
 Warmth.
 A dry bed.